stevegt/grid-cli/v2/doc/380-kernel.md

 1. **Cache Miss Handling**:
     - Upon a cache miss, the kernel does not fetch the requested data itself.
 Instead, it consults one or more modules that can provide the data dynamically.
     - Modules may then contribute the data back to the kernel, which updates the cache accordingly.
-    - XXX conflict:  does the kernel update its cache, or does the module update its own cache?

 2. **Error Logging and Handling**:
     - While the kernel may track and report errors, detailed logging and specific error handling processes are managed by modules.
-    - XXX example
-    - This separation ensures that the kernel remains lightweight and efficient while modules handle more complex error resolution tasks.
+    - **Example**: If a module fails to fulfill a promise, it sends an error message to the kernel's stderr equivalent port.
+The kernel logs this error and routes it to an appropriate error-handling module for resolution.
+This architecture ensures that error management remains modular and extensible.

 ## Conclusion

 The PromiseGrid kernel serves as the backbone of the system, managing core functionalities such as message handling, IPC, resource management, and promise handling.
 It delegates specific tasks like network communication, file access, and application logic to specialized modules, ensuring a modular and flexible architecture.
-By clearly defining its roles and responsibilities, the kernel ensures an efficient and scalable operation of the PromiseGrid system.
+By clearly defining its roles and responsibilities, the kernel ensures the efficient and scalable operation of the PromiseGrid system.